LispCookbook/cl-cookbook/iteration.md

 **[series](https://github.com/tokenrove/series/wiki/Documentation)**,
 a library that describes itself as combining aspects of sequences, streams, and loops.
-Series expressions look like operations on sequences, but can achieve the same high level of efficiency as a loop.
+Series expressions look like operations on sequences (= functional programming), but can achieve the same high level of efficiency as a loop.
 Series first appeared in "Common Lisp the Language", in the appendix A (it nearly became part of the language).
 Series looks like
 this: